Operata MCP Server

 Using the MCP Server

-Once configured, you can start using the Operata MCP Server directly from your AI client.
+Once configured, you can interact with the Operata MCP Server through your AI client.
+The recommended workflow is:

-• "Show me the error rate trend for the past 30 days"
+• "Show me the average MOS score by queue for the last 7 days"

 Regional Support